dragonfly-msg/dragonfly/README.md

           double        force[MAX_ROBOT_FEEDBACK_DIMS];
         } MDF_ROBOT_FEEDBACK;

-The message body needs to be manually padded for data alignment as necessary.
-The following is an example of how to align the message body for a 64-bit system:
+The message body fields need to be manually padded for [data alignment](http://en.wikipedia.org/wiki/Data_alignment) as necessary.
+The following is an example of how to define the fields for 64-bit alignment:

         typedef struct {
           int source_index;
           int reserved;        		// for 64-bit alignment
           double source_timestamp;
         } MDF_RAW_SAMPLE_RESPONSE;

+If you are not sure how to align message fields on your system, it is safe to use 64-bit alignment.
+Even if your system is not 64-bit, or if you have a mixture of systems with different alignment requirements, this practice will ensure proper alingment.

 To translate the message definitions in C header files into constructs in your choice of language, you need to process them with the appropriate build script for your language.
 The build scripts are located in the `Dragonfly\tools` folder.